RafaelAlmeida264/job_interview_exercise/README.md

 ## Project Description

 The application displays a list of airports and a button to add a new airport to the list.
 A list is made up of several airports (each airport corresponds to a different item).
 When you want to add a new airport or update the data of an airport that has already been created, a popup appears with a form to fill in.
-When you want to delete an airport from the list, a small confirmation popup appears before the airport is removed.<br><br>
+When you want to delete an airport from the list, a small confirmation popup appears before the airport is removed.<br>

 All these operations (Create, Read, Update and Delete) are working.